top of page

 Photograph of Oxford

 Once the youthful schooling was out of the way, there was the option of attending university.
 Emphasis on option.
 Oxford was the more popular choice for aristocrats but not the only choice.
-We might find one of our heroes having attended Cambridge, the University of Edinburgh, or any number of other universities.
+We might find one of our heroes having attended Cambridge, the University of Edinburgh, or any number of other universities abroad.
 Oxford was especially popular with those families aligned with the Tories (Crown supporters), while Cambridge was associated more with the Whigs (parliament supporters).
 Historically speaking, especially in terms of our hist rom heroes, it's most likely that the heir and his brothers would attend Oxford, while the local landed gentry would attend Cambridge.
 That's not necessarily a class thing but a political thing (although the line between those two is rather thin).
 And of course, there are always exceptions when it comes to political leanings.

 It was not uncommon for children or young adults to attend school abroad rather than at home, be it for their public schooling or for university.
 Often, sons attended the same university as their father and his father before him, but there were the occasional rebels who made sure not to follow in their father's footsteps.
 Gentry who wished to attend university but could not readily afford it or have the political connections could obtain a scholarship.
 With aptitude, anyone could attend university (and public school, for that matter).
 Degrees were of little importance, for there was not really a reason to earn a degree.
 The goal was the education itself, so those attending university stayed until they were satisfied or went broke.
 Some stayed a year, some two years, etc. all studying under the tutelage of learned individuals.
 It should be noted that the same did not apply to universities abroad, for many of those had strict curricula with terminal degrees.
 Someone wishing to become a doctor, for instance, would likely attend a medical university abroad.